ropensci/yfR/README.md

     for all components of the SP500 by simply calling `yfR::yf_get_collection("SP500")`.

--   New status messages using package `cli`
+-   New and prettier status messages using package `cli`

 ## Warnings